 Students live with a Russian host family, an experience that will provide unique insight into Russian family life.
 The homestay will serve to enhance the student’s linguistic skills and to facilitate immersion in the local culture.

 All students will participate in a two-day orientation program in Moscow that will include a variety of cultural activities and local tours.
 Once our students arrive in Barnaul, ASPA staff will organize visits to areas of local and regional interest, and excursions to other regions of the country may be offered.
 Excursion destinations may include the Altai Mountains, Novosibirsk, Biysk, Chenal and other sites.

-Students will be charged standard HWS tuition and fees, room and full (basic) board and a $550 administrative fee.
+Students will be charged standard HWS tuition and fees, room and board fees, and a $550 administrative fee.
 This will cover credit for a four-course semester, health insurance, housing, meals, and excursions.
 Additional expenses not covered include airfare, books, visa and other course-related materials, immunizations and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at approximately $1200-$1400 from the East Coast, visa at $500, books and course materials at $200 and immunizations at $100.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1250 above and beyond accommodation and meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information